Graduation Requirements and Planned Curriculum

 Graduation Requirments for Muncy School District

-Grades 9-12 (Credit Total = 26.5) Category Credits English (includes Speech Using Computer Apps 4.50 Social Studies 4.00 Science (Biology is required) 4.00 Mathematics (Algebra I is required) 4.00 *World Language 1.00 Physical Education/Health 2.00 Electives (2 credits must be in Arts and/or Humanities) 7.00 *Note: Two year sequence is strongly recommended for acceptance into colleges and universities
+Grades 9-12 (Credit Total = 26.5) Category Credits English (includes Speech Using Computer Apps 4.25 Social Studies 4.00 Science 4.00 Mathematics 4.00 *World Language 1.00 Physical Education/Health 1.00 Electives (2 credits must be in Arts and/or Humanities) 8.00 Personal Finance 0.25 *Note: Two year sequence is strongly recommended for acceptance into colleges and universities.

 Lyco CTC Education

-Grades 9-12 (Credit Total = 25.5) English (includes Speech Using Computer Apps 4.50 Social Studies 3.00 Science (Biology is required) 3.00 Mathematics (Algebra I is required) 3.00 Physical Education/Health 2.00 Electives (2 credits must be in Arts and/or Humanities) 10.00 Note: Requirements associated with the Keystone Examinations will apply as dictated by state regulations.
+Grades 9-12 (Credit Total = 25.50) Category Credits English 4.25 Social Studies 3.00 Science 3.00 Mathematics 3.00 Physical Education/Health 1.00 Electives 11.0 Personal Finance 0.25 Note: Requirements associated with the Keystone Examinations will apply as dictated by state regulations.

-In grades 7 - 12, each student receives a report of their school progress at the end of each nine week grading period.
+In grades, K-12, each student receives a report of their school progress at the end of each nine-week grading period.
 The report contains a course grade, achievement, effort and behavior comments for each subject.
 A copy of the report of school progress is also maintained for the guidance office permanent records.
 Grades have the following values:

 D = 70 - 74 Below Average